tweedegolf/storage-abstraction/README.md

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

-With the `noCheck` key in the options object set to `true` you can bypass the check if the bucket is public.
+With the `noCheck` key in the options object set to `true` you can bypass the check if the bucket is actually public.
 Using this the method will always return a url.
 The bypass was put in place because there is no way to check if a bucket is public when you use Cubbit of Backblaze with the Amazon S3 SDK; you can only check this using the web console of Cubbit and Backblaze respectively.
-You should only use this bypass if you are sure the bucket is public otherwise the url will return an error message.
+You should only use this bypass if you are sure the bucket is public otherwise the url returned will be unreachable.

 The Amazon S3 SDK doesn't have a method to retrieve a public url, instead the url is composed of known data using a cloud service specific template:
 - Amazon: `https://${bucket_name}.s3.${region}.amazon.com/${file_name}`